Rheumatoid arthritis

 These symptoms are not the same in all people.
 Therefore, various joints can be affected.
 The symptoms that are most problematic can also vary.

-Important: Many people have problems with swollen or stiff distal interphalangeal joints.
-However, they are typically a sign of a certain type of arthrosis.
-Rheumatoid arthritis and arthrosis are often confused although they differ greatly from one another.
-Rheumatoid arthritis is an inflammatory disease while arthrosis is the result of wear.
+Important: Rheumatoid arthritis and osteoarthritis are often confused, even though they are very different.
+Rheumatoid arthritis is an inflammatory disease, whereas osteoarthritis is the result of wear on the joints.
 The treatment and progression of the two diseases also differ greatly.

 What causes rheumatoid arthritis?

-The disease processes in rheumatoid arthritis are complex and not yet fully understood.
-Genetic predisposition probably plays a role.
+Hereditary predisposition is one factor that plays a role in determining whether a person develops rheumatoid arthritis.
 There are also theories that autoimmune responses can be triggered by infection with certain viruses or bacteria.

 What is autoimmune disease?